 (1) The Judge before whom any cause or matter is heard or tried may inspect any property, place or thing concerning which a question arises in the cause or matter.

-(2) Where a cause or matter is tried with a jury, and the Judge inspects any property, place or thing under paragraph (1), he may authorise the jury to inspect it also.
+(2) Where a cause or matter is tried with a jury, and the Judge inspects any property, place or thing under subrule (1), he may authorise the jury to inspect it also.

+[Rule 7 amended in Gazette 28 Jun 2011 p.
+2552.]

 8. Judgment at or after trial

 The Judge may, at or after trial, direct that judgment be entered as he shall think right, or he may adjourn the case for further consideration, or leave any party to move for judgment.
 No judgment shall be entered after trial without the order of a Court or Judge.